Should You Take Belly Dancing Classes At Home or in the Studio?

 - Belly dancing workshops and seminars.

-Classes are normally divided into beginners, intermediate, advanced, and performing levels.
+Classes are divided into beginners, intermediate, advanced, and performing levels.
 Whenever starting with an instructor it is best to start in their beginners’ class, as each instructor has a different teaching style.
-However, after an instructor has spoken with you, it is not uncommon for the instructor to test your dancing skills in order to determine the appropriate class placement.
+However, after an instructor has spoken with you, it is not uncommon to test your dancing skills in order to determine the appropriate class placement.

 - Fun, entertainment, and learning about another culture